ParadropLabs/Paradrop/docs/device/pcengines-apu2.rst

 First Boot
 ----------

-The first time you boot the Paradrop router, you will need to connect a serial cable to complete the installation process through a console.
+If you know the IP address of the router, e.g. because you have access to the DHCP server upstream from the router, then you can skip this step and proceed with activating the router as described in the section :doc:`../manual/index`_.

+The first time you boot the Paradrop router, you can optionally connect a serial cable to complete the Ubuntu Core setup process.
 The default configuration is 9600 8N1.
 After the router boots, press Enter when prompted and follow the instructions on the console to configure Ubuntu Core.
 If you have an Ubuntu One account, you can enter the email address here.
-Otherwise, you may also enter the address "info@paradrop.io".
+For consistency with the rest of the instructions, we recommend using the address `info@paradrop.io`.
 You will be able to manage your router and install chutes through paradrop.org either way.

 Take note of the IP address displayed in the console.
 You will need this address for the next step, activating the router.
 For example,